Home » Articles » Out and About » Family Walks » Climb to the top of Munibung Hill. The view is spectacular!

 Walking trails and viewpoints

-Give yourself a few hours to explore some of the walking trails and the gorgeous flora and fauna.
+Give yourself a few hours to explore some of the walking trails, and gorgeous flora and fauna.
 You can see the full map of trails here provided by the Munibung Hill Conservation Society.
 Sections of this walk are steep and erosion can make it tricky to walk, however, our kids didn’t have any issues.
-At the top of the hill, you’ll enjoy a wide-open space with views stretching across and around Lake Macquarie.
+Enjoy wide-open space at the top of the hill with views stretching across and around Lake Macquarie.
 You can stop here, or choose one of the many trails to explore.

 munibung-hill-lake-macquarie-gallery9